-Phishing attack using kali Linux is a form of a cyber attack which typically relies on email or other electronic communication methods such as text messages and phone calls.
+Phishing attack using kali Linux is a form of a cyber attack that typically relies on email or other electronic communication methods such as text messages and phone calls.
 It is one of the most popular techniques of social engineering.
 Where hackers pose as a trustworthy organization or entity and trick users into revealing sensitive and confidential information.

 We will create a Facebook phishing page using Social Engineering Toolkit which is a preinstalled functionality in Kali Linux OS.
 The phishing link can be sent to any user on the same Local Area Network as you and the data that they enter on the fraudulent page will be stored in a file on the attacker’s machine.

 Social Engineering Toolkit or SET for short is the standard for social engineering testing among security professionals and even beginners must have a basic idea about using the tool.
 Basically, it implements a computer-based social engineering attack.

-You will be warned that this tool is to be used only with company authorisation or for educational purposes only and that the terms of service will be violated if you use it for malicious purposes.
+You will be warned that this tool is to be used only with company authorization or for educational purposes only and that the terms of service will be violated if you use it for malicious purposes.